-As summer comes to an end, fall brings with it a slew of new holidays, in addition to some cozy sweaters and plenty of strangely flavored beverages.
-If you’re looking for some TV to get you into the spirit of the season, then we’ve got you covered.
-We’ve broken down five of the best episodes and shows to watch as you’re getting ready for sweater weather.
-These are the shows that will make you feel like fall has finally arrived, whether you want something comforting or a little more unnerving.
+Every year when summer comes to an end, fall brings with it a slew of new holidays in addition to cozy sweaters and plenty of strangely flavored beverages.
+If you’re looking for some TV to get you into the spirit of the fall season, then we’ve got you covered.

 The Haunting of Hill House

 Mike Flanagan has proven to be an expert at terrifying Netflix series that all have some sort of fall vibe, but The Haunting of Hill House may still be his best.
 The limited series tells the story of a family who experienced a tragedy some 20 years prior, and is still living with the fallout of that night.